Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 > This works for both emulators and real devices connected via USB or WiFi

-### Step 2 (optional): `ssh` port forwarding (on the host system or VM running blockchain stack)
+### Step 2 (optional): `ssh` port forwarding (on the system or VM running blockchain stack)

-If the emulator or device is running on a different network interface than the backend (e.g., the backend runs in WSL2 and the Android emulator or device is connected via USB or Wi-Fi to Windows), you may need to configure port forwarding between desktop localhost and blockchain localhost.
+If the emulator is running (or the device is connected) on a different network interface than the backend (e.g., the backend runs in WSL2 and the Android emulator or device is connected via USB or Wi-Fi to Windows), you may need to configure port forwarding between the desktop and the blockchain.

-**Windows <> WSL2 example:**
+**WSL2 ---> Windows example:**
 ```bash
 export WSL_HOST_IP=$(ip route | awk '/default/ {print $3}')
 ```